Airbus (AIR) Q4 2025 (Media) earnings summary

 Q4 2025 (Media) earnings summary

-Achieved record financial and operational performance in FY 2025, driven by strong demand across civil, defense, and all business segments, despite supply chain challenges and engine shortages impacting deliveries.
+Achieved record financial performance in 2025, driven by strong demand across civil, defense, and all business segments, despite supply chain constraints and engine shortages impacting production and deliveries.

-Delivered 793 commercial aircraft, with a year-end order backlog of 8,754 units and consolidated order intake by value up 19% year-over-year to €123.3 billion.
+Delivered 793 commercial aircraft, a 4% year-on-year increase, with a record backlog of 8,754 units and consolidated order intake by value up 19% to €123.3 billion.

-Major milestones included the acquisition and integration of Spirit AeroSystems work packages, new assembly lines in the US and China, and a record commercial aircraft backlog.
+Major milestones included the acquisition and integration of Spirit AeroSystems work packages and new assembly lines in the U.S. and China.

 Proposed a dividend of €3.20 per share, reflecting confidence in future performance.